 Acknowledgement of Responsibility and Beginning Age of Delinquency

 Life story reports ranged from “taking absolute responsibility for choosing the current course of life” to “not taking responsibility for the delinquent act.”
-The analyses of participants’ explanations for beginning a criminal life style indicated three categories based on the degree of responsibility they took for the delinquent act: personal choice, i.e., recognizing full or partial responsibility for their course of action; blaming the situation or others, i.e., taking partial or minimal personal responsibility; and not guilty/not an offender, i.e., denying any responsibility.
+Analyzing participants’ explanations for beginning a criminal life style identified three categories based on the degree of responsibility they took for their acts: personal choice, i.e., recognizing full or partial responsibility for their course of action; blaming the situation on others, i.e., taking partial or minimal personal responsibility; and not guilty/not an offender, i.e., denying any responsibility.

-In this context, a distinction was found between the ten interviewees who began their delinquent life course as minors and the twenty interviewees who first broke the law as adults, shedding light on the question of whether the age of the offender’s behavior can be linked to the extent of their taking responsibility for the offense.
+In this context, a distinction was found between the ten interviewees who began their delinquent life course as minors and the twenty interviewees who first broke the law as adults, shedding light on the question of whether the age of the woman in prison’s behavior can be linked to the extent of their taking responsibility for the offense.

 [Table 3 about here]